vollbrechtlab/primer-server-ui/README.md

 sudo npm install -g @angular/cli
 ```

-## Development server
+## Local Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --poll=1000` for a dev server.
+Navigate to `http://<your IP address>:4200/`.
 The app will automatically reload if you change any of the source files.

+## Public Development server

+Run `ng serve --host <your IP address> --poll=1000` for a dev server.
+Navigate to `http://localhost:4200/` The app will automatically reload if you change any of the source files.

 ## Code scaffolding